-- 6-2.1 Leafleting of vehicles (on or off campus) or any University building is not permitted. (see Chapter 13-Glossary for the definition of leafleting and University building). - 6-2.2 There shall be no use of the USG and/or Arizona State University copyrighted images on any campaign materials. - 6-2.3 No chalking is allowed on any university-owned property. - 6-2.4 Candidate may not set up his or her own unofficial polling station on the day of Elections.
+6-2.1 Leafleting of vehicles (on or off campus) or any University building is not permitted. (see Chapter 13-Glossary for the definition of leafleting and University building).

+- 6-2.2 There shall be no use of the USG and/or Arizona State University copyrighted images on any campaign materials. - 6-2.3 No chalking is allowed on any university-owned property (see Chapter 13-Glossary for the definition of chalking). - 6-2.4 Candidate may not set up his or her own unofficial polling station on the day of Elections.